 12 Apr 5 Pallet Rack Safety Tips

 When in the warehouse work environment, safety needs to always be on the forefront of everyone’s mind.
 From large power machinery to towering storage structures with heavy goods, there can truly be danger around every corner in a warehouse.
-Taking the steps to minimize the risks around you is vital to creating a safe, comfortable work environment for all involved.
+Taking the steps to minimize the risks around you with pallet rack safety tips is vital to creating a safe, comfortable work environment for all involved.

 Of course, there is always going to be a chance an accident will happen.
-However, when you and your crew are properly prepared, the damage that could be done can be significantly reduced or avoided all together!
+However, when you and your crew are properly prepared, the damage that could be done can be significantly reduced or avoided altogether!

 The more knowledge that is spread, the better.
 Following the five pallet rack safety tips below can help prevent things from going wrong in the first place, and keep you and those around you safe and happy!

 Pallet Rack Safety Tips – Tip #1: Don’t overload your racking

 This is a very simple but often overlooked step.

 While racks are strong, towering structures meant to store our heaviest wares, it can be easy to push their abilities too far.
 Know the storage limits of the different racks and setups in your workplace.
 Be aware of “what” should be “where”, and if things look over loaded, don’t ignore it.
 Refer to the above image to check how much deflection is okay!

 If something seems stored in a location where the equipment could be questioned, do not hesitate to investigate further to make sure everything is good to go.
 Properly using the racks themselves goes a long way to prevent them from failing.